History Landing At Walla Walla Airport

 Ground tours will be offered throughout the week and rides are available on the weekend.
 The planes will be on display from 9 am to 5 pm Tuesday through Thursday, and 2-6 pm from Friday through Sunday.

 Tours are $15 per person or $30 for a family of four and no RSVP is needed.
-For ride booking and pricing please see the Flying Legends of Victory Tour websitehttps://www.azcaf.org/location/walla-walla-wa-tour-stop-2/
+For ride booking and pricing please see the Flying Legends of Victory Tour website.

 Note: Ground tour times may be restricted due to excessive heat.